-I would say people are aware of it and people understand the principles, but need ongoing encouragement to continue to do it - because it takes time for these things to become automatic - so we need to keep working at it so that it becomes automatic.
+'I would say people are aware of it and people understand the principles but need ongoing encouragement to continue to do it because it takes time for these things to become automatic so we need to keep working at it so that it becomes automatic.'

 Indeed, this assertion seemed to be pretty realistic, as positive change rarely happens overnight.
-Other interviewees were more strident, suggesting that staff needed to be inculcated and taught to adhere to the ATO Compliance Model.
-This language of submission and erosion should come as no surprise considering the structuring principles that have framed the ATO for so long (Grabosky and Braithwaite, 1986; Boucher, 1993).
-The ATO has a long history of rigid work practices, of collecting revenue by set means and seeing the taxpayer as the enemy that needs to be outwitted - a mentality that still prevails in some sections according to these interviews (especially audit and prosecution).
-The ATO Compliance Model ultimately requires that this rigidity be transgressed.
-This means a change in both attitudes and actions.
+Other interviewees were more strident, suggesting that staff needed to be inculcated and taught to adhere to the Compliance Model.
+This language of submission and erosion should come as no surprise considering the structuring principles that have framed the Tax Office for so long (see Boucher 1993).
+The Tax Office has a long history of rigid work practices, of collecting revenue by set means and seeing the taxpayer as the enemy that needs to be outwitted - a mentality that still prevails in some sections according to these interviews (especially audit and prosecution).
+The Compliance Model ultimately requires that this rigidity be transgressed.
+This requires a change in both attitudes and actions.

 Some champions suggested that a change in attitudes was taking place:

-My observation is that our people feel a greater sense of fulfilment and value through management putting faith and confidence in them being involved in the decision-making process.
+'My observation is that our people feel a greater sense of fulfilment and value through management putting faith and confidence in them being involved in the decisionmaking process.'
 However, these changes were often reported by champions as not working 'on the ground' or 'in the field'.
 Those working more closely with field staff suggested that changes were not really happening on a day-to-day basis because:

-It doesn't work within the public service delegated authority type regime very well.
+'It doesn't work within the public service delegated authority type regime very well.'

-Interviewees were clear that to get over these barriers and have the Compliance Model fully accepted there needed to be a 'culture' change in the ATO.
+Interviewees were clear that to get over these barriers and have the Compliance Model fully accepted there needed to be a 'culture' change in the Tax Office.
 This was not an easy task to undertake:

-It takes time.
-You're stepping over the boundaries a little bit that currently exist and that is a real mind shift, for that to occur.
+'It takes time.
+You're stepping over the boundaries a little bit that currently exist and that is a real mind shift, for that to occur.'

-You do see general support.
+'You do see general support.
 There's probably reluctance though, in stretching the boundaries more so than we've got at the moment.
-We need to break down some of those paradigms and say 'Well, what does it mean for us in the new environment?', and there needs to be space for that thinking and there also needs to be a level of support to take in that work.
+We need to break down some of those paradigms and say "Well, what does it mean for us in the new environment?", and there needs to be space for that thinking and there also needs to be a level of support to take in that work.
+So I think we're chipping away but we'll probably need to use a bigger pen.'

 Yet, is it really feasible or possible to talk about changing an organisational culture by getting staff to rethink their values?
-For one, the literatures on resistance to behaviour change strongly suggest that giving individuals information on a personal and social problem, and expecting them to then simply change their core beliefs, does not work (Prochaska and DiClemente, 1986; Prochaska, DiClemente and Norcross, 1992; Rollnick, 1996; Wardle 1996).
-That is, telling people to change their values and beliefs is, to all purposes, a non-starter, especially if done in a manner that even hints at coercion and lack of consultation (see examples in Job and Honaker, Chapter 6, this volume).
+For one, the literatures on resistance to behaviour change strongly suggest that giving individuals information on a personal and social problem, and expecting them to then simply change their core beliefs, does not work (see Prochaska & DiClemente 1986, Prochaska et al. 1992, Rollnick 1996, Wardle 1996).
+That is, telling people to change their values and beliefs is, to all purposes, a non-starter, especially if done in a manner that even hints at coercion and lack of consultation.